See our News Items below for information about pot users including:

-- Pothead decapitates self in his own booby-trapped farm as another pot grower murders stepdaughter for necrophilia.
+- Pothead decapitates self on his own booby-trapped farm as another pot grower murders stepdaughter for necrophilia.

 - By the end of 2013 the Denver Post is still in a stupor but at least they've noticed the fog.
 Sad but important insights on the long lasting harm from smoking pot as described by a professor from the University of Colorado's School of Pharmacy and Pharmaceutical Sciences.
-(Notice though the Post uncritically quoting a pot dealer who speaks of his customers as "patients".)
+(On RSR we discuss the Post uncritically quoting a pot dealer who speaks of his customers as "patients".)

 2014 News Updates: With today's stronger pot: